tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_5.md

 Ben's voice cuts through the oppressive silence, low and urgent.
 "Defensive positions, now!"
 His command is met with immediate action; we moves as one, our backs toward each [other](https://www.youtube.com/watch?v=MGd1F6Ay8ho), forming a tight circle.
 Weapons are trained outward, toward the unseen assailants whose eyes glimmer with predatory anticipation.

-The moon above is shrouded by a swift procession of clouds, as if the very heavens are closing their eyes to the savagery about to unfold.
+The moon above is shrouded by a swift procession of clouds, as if the very heavens are closing their eyes to the savagery that's about to unfold.

 The charge comes like a whisper of death, silent but for the rush of wind that precedes the onslaught.
 The skinwalkers, their forms a grotesque parody of the human shape, erupt from the shadows, their limbs contorted in unnatural angles as they descend upon us.

-The first of the skinwalkers surges forward, a blur of malice and twisted limbs.
+The first of the skinwalkers surge forward, a blur of malice and twisted limbs.
 Bullets fly, punctuating the night with flashes of defiance as we struggle to hold the line against the encroaching nightmare.

 I feel the impact of my rounds finding their mark, the guttural screams of the fallen creatures a grim chorus to the cacophony of battle.
 Yet, for every beast that falls, another takes its place, their numbers seemingly unending, a dark wave intent on crashing over us.